 My daughter wasn’t too impressed with the actual even but became interested in space as my boys were watching a documentary of some of the space missions that had failed.

-Try these space counting cards to get your kids counting to 20.
+Try these space counting cards printables to help your kids count to 20.

 Print out the cards onto cardstock and cut them out.
 You can use clothes pins and have your kids clip the correct answer with them.
 You can laminate them so you can reuse them again with dry erase markers.